Centre for Brain and Mind to steer research on five mental disorders

 The National Centre for Biological Sciences (NCBS) on Tuesday announced the launch of the Rohini Nilekani Centre for Brain and Mind (CBM) to advance research on neuro-developmental disorders and mental health.

-The centre, set up on a Rs 100-crore grant from Rohini Nilekani Philanthropies (RNP), will take forward the ongoing research by NIMHANS and NCBS, on five mental disorders – schizophrenia, bipolar disorder, addiction, obsessive compulsive disorder, and dementia.
+The centre, set up on a Rs-100 crore grant from the Rohini Nilekani Philanthropies (RNP), will take forward the ongoing research by Nimhans and NCBS, on five mental disorders — schizophrenia, bipolar disorder, addiction, obsessive compulsive disorder, and dementia.

-Dr Pratima Murthy, Director, NIMHANS, told reporters that a key research goal was to mark common symptoms that are present across the five disorders.
+Dr Pratima Murthy, director, Nimhans, told reporters that a key research goal would be to mark common symptoms that present across the disorders.

 “We are trying to see what the genetic mechanisms are, to see if we can make out from neuroimaging whether or not there are common risk factors.
 We now know that clinical symptomatology is not enough to understand why a particular disease manifests in a particular individual,” she said.
-Environmental factors including life events and childhood stress will also be examined.
+Environmental factors, including life events and childhood stress, will also be examined.

 CBM will anchor research that combines NCBS’ capabilities in molecular biological research with the stem cell capabilities of the Institute for Stem Cell Science and Regenerative Medicine (inStem), an autonomous institution under the Department of Biotechnology.